xcart/xc5-manual/en/look_and_feel/translating_your_stores_user_interface_to_other_languages.md

 *   Dutch
 *   British English

-If you want to translate X-Cart into some other language, contact us at {% link "developers@x-cart.com" mailto:developers@x-cart.com %}.
+If you want to translate X-Cart into a language for which no translation is available in the X-Cart Marketplace, contact us at {% link "developers@x-cart.com" mailto:developers@x-cart.com %}.
 We will explain how this can be done and how you can get money out of it.

 To install a language translation module from X-Cart Marketplace: